Rajpratik71/linux-manPages/ipcs.md

               Print sizes in human-readable format.

 SEE ALSO
-       ipcmk(1),   ipcrm(1),   msgrcv(2),   msgsnd(2),  semget(2),  semop(2),
-       shmat(2), shmdt(2), shmget(2)
+       ipcmk(1), ipcrm(1), msgrcv(2), msgsnd(2), semget(2), semop(2), shmat(2), shmdt(2), shmget(2)

 CONFORMING TO
-       The Linux ipcs utility is not fully compatible to the POSIX ipcs util‐ ity.
+       The  Linux  ipcs  utility  is  not  fully compatible to the POSIX ipcs utility.
 The Linux version does not support the POSIX -a, -b and -o options, but does support the -l and -u options not defined by POSIX.
 A portable application shall not use the -a, -b, -o, -l, and -u options.

 AUTHOR
        Krishna Balasubramanian ⟨balasub@cis.ohio-state.edu⟩

 AVAILABILITY
-       The ipcs command is part of the util-linux package  and  is  available from   Linux  Kernel  Archive  ⟨https://www.kernel.org/pub/linux/utils
+       The ipcs command is part of the util-linux package and is available from Linux Kernel Archive ⟨https://www.kernel.org/pub/linux/utils/util-linux/⟩.
-       /util-linux/⟩.

 util-linux                                                                                     July 2014                                                                                       IPCS(1)